GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Introduction

 \section{Introduction}

 Gossip Learning~(GL) recently emerged as a promising decentralized learning paradigm~\cite{hegedHus2019gossip}.
 In GL, users are connected with each other over a unidirectional communication graph.
 They regularly receive models from their predecessors in the graph; aggregate the received models with their own; perform local steps and send their updated model to their successors in the graph (also referred to as their view).
 In contrast to Federated Learning~(FL)\cite{mcmahan2017communication}, this paradigm offers several advantages by removing the dependency on a central entity: it mitigates single-point-of-failure risks, prevents central manipulation, promotes distributed governance, achieves better scalability~\cite{hegedHus2021decentralized}, and even strengthens participant privacy~\cite{cyffers2022muffliato}.

 Recently, a dynamic variant of GL has emerged, in which the neighbors of each user change over time.
-In practical settings, this is made possible by relying on Random Peer Sampling~(RPS) protocols~\cite{voulgaris2005cyclon}, which periodically provide fresh samples of the graph to each node.
+In practice, this accomplished through a Random Peer Sampling~(RPS) protocol~\cite{voulgaris2005cyclon}, which periodically provides fresh samples of the graph to each node.

 Interestingly, Dynamic GL has been shown to enable a graph-size-independent convergence rate~\cite{song2022communication} and to achieve exact averaging~\cite{ying2021exponential}, thus allowing it to converge faster than its static counterpart with drastically sparser graphs (\eg, one honest neighbor can be sufficient~\cite{ying2021exponential}).
 These properties make Dynamic GL particularly effective in terms of communication costs and scalability.
 Moreover, recent works indicate that its continuously changing topology reduces the attack surface of curious adversaries~\cite{belal2025inferring, touat2024scrutinizing}.